What Happens When a Dog Eats Yeast

-Yeast is highly toxic to dogs, and the ingestion of it can lead to life threatening complications.
-When your dog eats yeast there’s two major health concerns you need to worry about; bloat & alcohol poisoning.
+Can dogs eat yeast?
+The answer is no. Yeast is highly toxic to dogs, and the ingestion of it can lead to life threatening complications.
+When your dog eats yeast there’s two major health concerns you need to worry about — bloat & alcohol poisoning.

 Yeast rises in warm & moist environments, so when a dog ingests yeast it causes their stomach to expand.
 That increase in size & pressure can lead to bloat (aka GDV), a rapidly progressive life threatening condition.

 Dogs can get alcohol poisoning from eating yeast.
 During the fermentation process yeast produces ethanol which gets absorbed into their bloodstream.

 The Expansion of Yeast Can Cause Bloat in Dogs

 If you’ve ever used a packet of yeast in baking you know how well it rises.
 If you’re making dough and let it sit for a couple hours it can easily double in size.

 And that growth is what makes yeast terribly dangerous to dogs.
 It will continue to grow well after they’ve eaten it.

 Yeast grows in warm & most environments, making the inside of your dog the perfect place for expansion.
 When a dog east yeast that growth makes them susceptible to developing bloat, a rapidly progressive life threatening condition.

 Bloat in dogs, also known as Gastric Dilatation Volvulus (GDV), is a medical emergency.
 If you think your dog has ingested yeast take them to the clinic immediately.

 Even with treatment, as many as 25-33% of dogs with GDV die. – Bloat (Gastric Dilatation Volvulus) in Dogs, Pet Education